Meet England’s Playful Otters (how to help)

 Help Make Roads Safer for Wildlife

-Roads near rivers split otters’ homes, and cars kill many otters each year.
-Encourage councils to install road signs warning drivers about otters.
 Support wildlife tunnels or fences to guide animals under busy roads.
 Drive slower near rivers and look for wildlife crossing signs, especially at dawn and dusk.

 How to Help Otters (if concerned)

-If you have to handle an injured otter, place in a box with a blanket/towel to lay on (no tassels) and keep dogs and other animals away.
+If you have to handle an injured otter, place it in a box with a blanket or towel to lay on (no tassels) and keep dogs and other creatures away.
 Keep the otter in a dark quiet place (not near radiators or anywhere too hot or cold).
-You can also use the site to report dead otters.

 Books to Learn More About Otters